 A short documentary film made by Rosie Jones.
 In Other Tongues: a creative summit from Rosie Jones on Vimeo.
 Film by Rosie Jones http://www.rosiejones.net Camera: Rosie Jones & Ralph Whitehead Sound: Rosie Jones & Sarah Gray Music Kayne Coy & Oak...read more

 Today Dark Mountain has started a new series about learning to listen to the myriad other voices beyond the human.
 Inspired by In Other Tongues, a three-day creative summit held this summer in Dartington, UK, we invited six contributors – artists, writers, academics,...read more

 creating metaphysics, embodying language: a conference and creative summit June 7-9, 2017

 intimate geographies, ecologies of conversation: a residential short course June 10-14, 2017

 #othertongues | @artdotearth

 art.earth has a deserved reputation for curating special conference gatherings and other knowledge-sharing events.
-Our event this June, ‘In Other Tongues’ is no exception with its two distinct parts: an international gathering featuring artists, writers and thinkers from across the UK and well beyond and a five-day residential short course led by poet Alyson Hallett and writer-illustrator Mat Osmond, with special guest Alice Oswald.
+Our event in June 2017, ‘In Other Tongues’ was no exception with its two distinct parts: an international gathering featuring artists, writers and thinkers from across the UK and well beyond and a five-day residential short course led by poet Alyson Hallett and writer-illustrator Mat Osmond, with special guest Alice Oswald.

 Two things that excite me about In Other Tongues are the inclusion of both critical intellectual inquiry alongside artistic expression in pursuit of both the troubling and celebrating of non-human communication.
 Likewise is doing this work in a beautiful setting with access to the river and the land, in a part of the country that I’m drawn to for its spirit and the eco-centred ethic of the local population.